Phuire-Research/Stratimux/Concept.md

 * state - Is the state of the concept of properties identified by the programmer to achieve functionality.
 * muxified - A simple list keeping track of what concepts have been muxified to formalize the concept.
 Assigned via the muxifyConcepts function.
 * qualities - Is a list of qualities that relay to the actions that mechanize the concept throughout your applications.
 * principles - Are observers of state of your application or that of external mechanisms.
-That emit some action into the axium based upon that observation.
+That emit some action into the muxium based upon that observation.
 * mode - A mode is a function and point of recursion of the runtime that the concept may utilize to achieve a specific functionality necessary for that concept.
 This should rarely be expanded upon.
 * meta - Decorator property, this is for internal use.